About Heather — kuladoula

 For as long as I can remember, I have been drawn to the moments in life when things shift.

-I notice when something is changing.
-I notice when support is needed.
-I believe that how we move through beginnings and endings matters.
+I notice when something is changing, when support is needed.
+I believe how we move through beginnings and endings matters.

 Over time, that orientation has taken shape in different ways.

 I trained and worked as a community psychologist within the health and human service systems.
-My work focused on increasing access, protecting patient rights, and creating spaces that were more inclusive and responsive.
-I learned how care is shaped by systems, power, and policy.
+My work focused on increasing access, protecting patients' rights, and creating spaces that are more inclusive and responsive.
+I came to understand how care is shaped by systems, power, and policy.

-Alongside that work, I have always found myself drawn to the thresholds themselves.
-Birth.
-Postpartum.
-Serious illness.
-Death.
-The moments when theory becomes lived experience.
+Alongside that work, I have always found myself drawn not just to the systems around care, but to the experience of moving through it.
+To be present with people in the midst of change, when theory becomes lived experience.

-Becoming a certified doula was a convergence in my career path.
-It brought together my commitment to dignity, my systems lens, and my belief that ordinary life is sacred.
+Becoming a certified doula was a natural convergence in my path, bringing together my commitment to dignity, my systems lens, and my belief that ordinary life is sacred.

 As a queer practitioner, I understand personally how much safety and belonging matter in care spaces.
 Chosen family, autonomy, and affirmation are not abstract values for me.
 They shape how I show up and how I build trust.

 I am also a writer and a parent of three adult children.
 My own life has taught me that beauty is not a luxury.
-It lives in art and nature, but also in relationships and community.
+It lives in art and nature, and in relationships and community.
 It steadies us when the ground shifts.

-Being a doula is my vocation that has been forming for years.
-I support families in hospital, home, and hospice settings, offering grounded guidance through life’s most powerful thresholds.
-In each setting, my role remains the same: steady presence, clear support, and care rooted in dignity.
+Doula work is a vocation that has been forming in me for years.
+I support individuals and families in hospital, home, and hospice settings, offering grounded guidance through life’s most meaningful turning points.

 Heather